Tuojiangosaurus: Description

 Tuojiangosaurus was a large stegosaur, reaching 6.5 m in length and 2.8 MT in body mass.
 Physically similar to the North American Stegosaurus, Tuojiangosaurus is the best understood of the Chinese stegosaurs.

 In 1977, Dong provided a diagnosis but this largely consisted of traits shared with other stegosaurus.
 In 1990, Peter Malcolm Galton pointed out an autapomorphy: the spines of the vertebrae of the tail base possess spines with bony skirts running from their front to the sides.
+In 2006, Susannah Maidment and Guangbiao Wei would identify two other diagnostic characters: the frontal bones are wider than they are long, and the supraacetabular and posterior processes of the ilium are well-separated.

 Tuojiangosaurus has the typical narrow and low head, bulky body, and low teeth of other stegosaurids.
 The limbs, especially the arms, are rather short.
 There are at least twenty-five dentary teeth.
 The teeth have a thick base, cingulum, merging at the inside into a triangular vertical median ridge.
 The dorsal vertebrae have tall neural arches.
 The shoulder blade has a rectangular acromion.

 Like Kentrosaurus, Tuojiangosaurus had two rows of plates along the spine, which became taller over the hip region.
 Those at the neck and front trunk were rounded or pear-shaped; the plates at the rear back became more triangular and pointed.
 All plates have a thickened central section, as if they were modified spikes.
+Unlike Stegosaurus, the plates of Tuojiangosaurus were parallel to each other.
 Dong estimated there were about seventeen pairs of plates and spikes.
 Tuojiangosaurus had at least two outward-pointing, rather robust, spikes on each side of the end of the tail, angled at approximately 45 degrees to the vertical.
 In stegosauridae, this spike arrangement has become affectionately known as the "thagomizer".
 Dong thought it were possible that there were four pairs of spikes.
 Paul, based on "Chungkingosaurus sp.
 3" specimen CV 00208, interpreted the thagomizer as a "pin-cushion array", with two vertical pairs of thick spikes and a third pair of narrow spikes pointing to behind.